Reduction in Radiation Exposure to Children and Young People from CT Scans

 - Video presentations from RiRECCTs workshop held 24 August 2015.

-ARPANSA is also undertaking complementary work to develop a national online Radiation Protection of the Patient (Medical Imaging Safety) Module for referrers.
+ARPANSA also has developed a national online Radiation Protection of the Patient (Medical Imaging Safety) Module for referrers.
 This module deals only with radiation safety, with the aim of supporting clinical practice.